martindurant/parquet-python/README.rst

 Since early October 2016, this fork of `parquet-python`_ has been undergoing considerable redevelopment.
-The aim is to have a small and simple and performant library for reading and writing the parquet format from python.
+The aim is to have a small and simple and performant library for reading and writing the parquet format from python..

 .. _parquet-python: https://github.com/jcrobak/parquet-python